Due diligence reporting tool

 Is your platform a suitable vehicle for my clients who are in different life stages, for example those in accumulation and decumulation?

 We provide easy access to suitable assets for clients in the decumulation life stage.
-Our pension tax wrapper is split into accumulation and decumulation accounts; the latter includes flexi-access, phased and capped drawdown (only if the client is currently invested in capped drawdown).
+Our pension tax wrapper is split into accumulation and decumulation accounts; the latter includes flexi-access, UFPLS, phased, and capped drawdown (only if the client is currently invested in capped drawdown).
 We make no additional charges for either capped or flexible drawdown.
 We also provide a pension income report for each client to help advisers establish how much income is currently being paid or is available for an individual client.

-Do you provide customers in a decumulation stage with easy access to their money across their on-platform wrappers?
+Do you provide customers in decumulation stage with easy access to their money across their on-platform wrappers?

 Are there any circumstances where it’s easier to contribute than to withdraw money from the platform?